vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 way forward is suggested:

-- Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog product with Opentelemetry traces and get the same consistent behaviour in all circumstances.
+- Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog products with Opentelemetry traces and get the same consistent behaviour in all circumstances.
 APM stats computation is hooked [there][apm-stats-computation] in the Datadog exporter.
 But as this is go code it relies on the [Agent codebase][agent-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
 - Following the named outputs logic, an `apm_stats` output could be envisionned, this would make the APM stats flow explicit and allow another metrics sinks to just tap APM stats as APM stats would be plain Vector metrics.
-- The previous point also implies that the APM stats computation would happend in the source, the code should be fairly generic as APM stats computation would logically takes the normalised traces as input.
+- The previous point also implies that the APM stats computation would happen in the source, the code should be fairly generic as APM stats computation would logically takes the normalised traces as input.
 - The computation will be optional with a relevant configuration flag.